How to Stop Trying to Change Someone’s Behaviour, and Instead Change Your Response to It

 Getty Images

-Instead of trying to change the other person, decide what you will and won’t accept in your relationship.
-Communicate these boundaries clearly and enforce them consistently.
-This puts the focus on your actions rather than theirs.
+Instead of trying to change the other person, you need to decide what you will and won’t accept in your space.
+You shouldn’t be giving them an ultimatum to change; it’s about deciding what you’re going to do if they don’t.
+Communicate these boundaries clearly and then actually stick to them.
+If you’ve said you’re going to leave the room when they start shouting, you’ve got to actually walk out.
+This puts the focus back on your actions and your comfort, rather than trying to micromanage theirs.

 4. Reframe the situation in your mind.